 - 1. A trigger: The rule is executed when a new version is created in the project.
 There is also a version name constraint that causes the rule to only be valid for final releases whose version string contains 3 numbers separated by dots (e.g. 1.0.0). - 2.
-Actions: Create new stories in the project he first one in the Product documentation epic, the second one in the Product releases epic.
+Actions: Create new stories in the project-the first one in the "Product documentation" epic, the second one in the "Product releases" epic.